-The Tax Code requires appraisal districts to electronically furnish certain material or communicate electronically in specific circumstances; appraisal districts need to have
+The Tax Code requires appraisal districts to electronically furnish certain material or communicate electronically in specific circumstances; appraisal districts need to have the technological capabilities to fulfill these requirements.

-When the Tax Code requires a property owner to use a form, the office or agency with which the form is filed must make printed and electronic versions of the forms readily and timely available and must furnish a property owner a form without charge.
-512
+When the Tax Code requires a property owner to use a form, the office or agency with which the form is filed must make printed and electronic versions of the forms readily and timely available and must furnish a property owner a form without charge.512

-If a property owner or designated agent elects for the exchange of electronic communication, a tax official is required to deliver electronically any notice, rendition, application form, completed application or information requested.513
+If a property owner or designated agent elects for the exchange of electronic communication, a tax official is required to deliver electronically any notice, rendition, application form, completed application or information requested.
+513

-The tax official is required to establish a procedure that allows a property owner or designated agent to make the election for the exchange of electronic communication, to specify the manner in which communications will be exchanged and the method used to confirm the delivery of information without charge.514 a system that allows the designation of a property tax agent to be signed and filed electronically.516
+The tax official is required to establish a procedure that allows a property owner or designated agent to make the election for the exchange of electronic communication, to specify the manner in which communications will be exchanged and the method used to confirm the delivery of information without charge.514

-A property owner or designated agent's election for electronic communication with a tax official remains in effect until rescinded in writing by the property owner or designated agent.
-515
+A property owner or designated agent's election for electronic communication with a tax official remains in effect until rescinded in writing by the property owner or designated agent.515